Home truths part one

 Building a home from scratch, with all the infinite possibilities for any kind of design and arrangement and all the structural implications that entails can seem really daunting.
 Reduce those options by limiting your building blocks to just 20’ and 40’ shipping containers and the task appears simplified down to something more like playing with giant Lego.
 Suddenly far more people feel able to take it on as a DIY project.

 Image credit The haB - Tomas K Ryan

-Being able to design and build a home without the need to pay an architect or structural engineer can sometimes be achieved if opting for a single shipping container conversion, which makes for a perfectly reasonable project for a DIY enthusiast with little input from external contractors.
+Being able to design and build a home without the need to pay an architect, structural engineer or project manager can sometimes be achieved if opting for a single shipping container conversion, which makes for a perfectly reasonable project for a DIY enthusiast with little input from external contractors.